13 Large sample test

 H0 : \(P\) = 0.1

-If we want to prove that proportion of bad apples is more than 0.1 we can use a right tailed test with alternative hypothesis as below
+If we want to prove that proportion of bad apples is 0.1 or not we can use a two tailed test with alternative hypothesis as below

 So that if null hypothesis is rejected, we accept this alternative hypothesis